DarkSnake749/tile-editor/README.md

-# tile-editor
+# Tile Editor
-A simple tile editor.
+A simple tile editor made in pygame.
 Easy to use and support animated tile !

-Features: draw tool, erase tool and a fill tool.
+# Features
+1. Draw tool
+2. Erase tool
+3. Filling tool.